zcc861007/CourseProject/README.md

 ### Objective

-For a numeral (N) in text, I aim to extract its relevant entities, including the metric (M) and unit (U), for example
+Given a text, the objective of this work is to extract the related entities of a numeral (N), including the metric (M) and unit (U), for example

 <img width="798" alt="image" src="https://user-images.githubusercontent.com/33674922/206323838-e12320bc-2f0e-41eb-9c8a-bd868d7f3672.png">